bbhunter/brutas/README.md

 A brief introduction to `brutas-passwords-#` lists:
 * the number of passwords grows with the consecutive file number;
 * passwords are not sorted according to the probability, they are combined into groups of probability represented by separate files instead;
-* each list begins with passwords from the previous file.
+* each consecutive file **does not** contain passwords from the previous set;
+* `brutas-passwords-7-all.txt` is a merge of all sets, sorted by groups, so the most probable ones are at the beginning.

 **NOTE: Due to Github limits, only `xxs`, `x` and `s` lists are precompiled.** You need to run `./scripts/build.py` locally to generate the whole set.